Zaid-Ajaj/Feliz/README.md

  - **Compatible** with [Femto](https://github.com/Zaid-Ajaj/Femto).
  - Approximately **Zero** bundle size increase where everything function body is erased from the generated javascript unless you actually use said function.

 ### Documentation

+> Improvements to Fable 3 with respect to Feliz are currently WIP!
+Please hold tight until we update it and publish a migration guide.

 Feliz has extensive documentation at [https://zaid-ajaj.github.io/Feliz](https://zaid-ajaj.github.io/Feliz) with live examples along side code samples, check them out and if you have any question, let us know!